jamesnolanverran/dmap/readme.md

 ## Performance
 - The library is designed for **ease of use** without sacrificing performance.
-- Benchmarked against uthash, **dmap** performs 2-3× faster insertions and uses 2-7× less memory.
+- Benchmarked against uthash, **dmap** performs 2-3× faster for insertions and uses 2-7× less memory.

 ## Memory Management